varajala/microtest/docs/modules/microtest.core.md

   Call the given function with the resources named in function arguments.

-  Note that functools.wraps should be used when wrapping microtest.core._TestObjects, otherwise the wrapper function's signature must match with the original test function's signature.
+  Note that functools.wraps should be used when wrapping microtest.core.TestObjects, otherwise the wrapper function's signature must match with the original test function's signature.
   """